Entanglement and Discord of superposition of Greenberger-Horne-Zeilinger states

-It is clear that analytic calculation of GME for an arbitrary state is reasonably difficult since it involves nonlinear maximization process.
-However, recently it has been shown \cite{Wei09} that if a pure state is permutationally invariant, then the calculation of GME becomes greatly simplified.
-In this case, the optimal product state can be taken as tensor product of the same single system thereby drastically reducing the number of variables in the maximization process.
+Apart from the context of quantum search algorithm, GME has several other operational interpretations, for example, in additivity of channel capacity \cite{wh}, local state discrimination \cite{hmmprl}, construction of optimal entanglement witness \cite{WG3pra} etc. It has recently been employed to determine the usefulness of pure states as universal resources for one way measurement based computation \cite{appgme1} and to show that most of the entangled states are too entangled to be useful \cite{appgme2}.
+On the other hand, GME has been applied in condensed matter physics to detect phase transitions and for characterization of ground state properties of many body systems \cite{appcondphy}.
+It is also closely related to other known measures such as relative entropy of entanglement (REE) and robustness of entanglement \cite{appgme3}.

-Like all other well-known entanglement measures (von Neumann Entropy for bipartite pure states \cite{lpsprl06}, Negativity \cite{ofpra07}, Concurrence \cite{yyspra07} etc.) there are some known bounds on the GME of superposition of pure states (see e.g.,\cite{acin, slc}).
-In this work, we will explicitly calculate the analytic expression of GME for arbitrary superposition of two $N$-qubit \emph{canonical} orthonormal $GHZ$ states and also for $W$ states.
-As we shall see later, these states do not saturate the bound obtained in \cite{slc}.
-Clearly, the former states are not permutationally invariant in general and hence the theorem given in \cite{Wei09} can not be applied directly.
-However we will use it to derive our result.
+It is known that the entanglement property may change drastically under superposition.
+For example \cite{popescu}, superposition of two product states may yield a singlet state and, on the contrary, superposition of two Bell states may lead to a product state.
+This has drawn attention recently and bounds on several entanglement measures like von Neumann Entropy \cite{lpsprl06}, Negativity \cite{ofpra07}, Concurrence \cite{yyspra07} and GME (see e.g.,\cite{acin, slc}) have been obtained.
+However, most of these works pertain to bipartite systems only.
+In multipartite scenario, the most widely studied pure states are $GHZ$ and $W$ states.
+This motivates us to consider these states.
+In this work, we will explicitly calculate the analytic expression of GME for arbitrary superposition of two $N$-qubit \emph{canonical} orthonormal $GHZ$ states (and also for $W$ states) and show that they do not saturate the bound obtained in \cite{slc}.
+As is clear from the definition, analytic calculation of GME for an arbitrary state is reasonably difficult since it involves nonlinear maximization process.
+However, recently it has been shown \cite{Wei09} that if a pure state is permutationally invariant, then the calculation of GME becomes simplified.
+In this case, the optimal product state can be taken as tensor product of the same single system thereby reducing the number of variables in the maximization process.